National Wetland Condition Assessment:

 U.S. Environmental Protection Agency.
 2019.
 Recommended human health recreational ambient water quality criteria or swimming advisories for microcystins and cylindrospermopsin.
 EPA 822-R-19-001.
 U.S. Environmental Protection Agency, Office of Water, Health and Ecological Criteria Division. https://www.epa.gov/sites/production/files/2019-05/documents/hh-rec-criteria-habs-document-2019.pdf

 U.S. Environmental Protection Agency.
-2023.
-National Wetland Condition Assessment 2016: Technical support document.
-EPA 841-B-23-001.
-U.S. Environmental Protection Agency, Office of Water and Office of Research and Development. https://www.epa.gov/national-aquatic-resource-surveys/national-wetland-condition-assessment-2016-technical-support
+2024.
+National Wetland Condition Assessment 2021: Technical support document.
+EPA 843-B-24-003.
+U.S. Environmental Protection Agency, Office of Water and Office of Research and Development. https://www.epa.gov/national-aquatic-resource-surveys/national-wetland-condition-assessment-2021-technical-support

 U.S. Fish and Wildlife Service.
 2014.
 National Wetlands Inventory.
 U.S. Department of the Interior, Fish and Wildlife Service. https://www.fws.gov/program/national-wetlands-inventory

-Although many aspects of the survey remained the same in 2016, EPA implemented some improvements for this iteration of the survey and report.
-This appendix describes changes since NWCA 2011.
-They include changes to the survey design, indicators, benchmarks, and the way survey results are calculated.
+Although many aspects of the survey remained the same in 2021, the EPA implemented some improvements for this iteration of the survey and report.
+This appendix describes changes since NWCA 2016.
+They include changes to the survey design, indicators, benchmarks and the way survey results are calculated.

 SURVEY DESIGN